MonstreX/voyager/docs/bread/introduction.md

 # Introduction

 When adding or editing the current BREAD for a database table you will first see the BREAD info which allows you to set the Display Names, slug, icon, `Model` and Controller Namespace, Policy Name.
+By default, generated models will use the `App\Models` namespace, which can be configured via `voyager.models.namespace`.
 You can also choose if you would like to Generate permissions for that BREAD type.

 ![](../.gitbook/assets/bread_details.png)